pippim/pippim.github.io/programs/homa.md

 devices to tweak Preference time-outs.
 - ***Breathing stats*** - While Bluetooth LED lights are "breathing colors", display statistics to help tweak Preference settings.
+This option is greyed out (inaccessible) when not breathing colors.

 ### *Tools* Dropdown Menu